Contact Us

 Day 1: The Automated MRI (IP & Security Risks)

 Before interviewing a single engineer, we run automated scans.
-We use Software Composition Analysis (SCA) tools to scan the codebase for two things: high-severity vulnerabilities (CVEs) and toxic open-source licenses (like GPL).
+We use Software Composition Analysis (SCA) tools to scan the codebase for two things: high-severity vulnerabilities (CVEs) and high-risk open-source licenses (like GPL).
 Finding a GPL component in a proprietary commercial product is a potential deal-killer—it could force you to open-source your entire IP.
 Skipping this step is a $2M mistake waiting to happen.

 Day 2: Architecture & Scalability Stress Test